Hamid Karimi, Ph.D., Deputy Director

-The Natural Resources Administration’s (NRA) core function is to conserve, protect, and improve the soil, water, and living resources of the District of Columbia, and to protect its aquatic resources from pollution and degradation.
-NRA achieves its objectives by using a combination of federal and District authorities, such as: strategic planning; setting and enforcing water quality standards; and monitoring and assessing the quality of the aquatic and wildlife resources.
-The NRA is comprised of four divisions:
+The Natural Resources Administration’s (NRA’s) core function is to conserve, protect, and improve the soil, water, and living resources of the District of Columbia and to protect its aquatic resources from pollution and degradation.
+NRA achieves its objectives through a combination of federal and District authorities, such as strategic planning; setting and enforcing water quality standards; and monitoring and assessing the quality of the aquatic and wildlife resources.
+NRA has five divisions.

 Bryan King, Associate Director

-The Fisheries and Wildlife Division (FWD) develops, supports and implements programs for urban fish and wildlife conservation, protection, recreation, and sustainability.
-FWD achieves its objectives by employing innovative and traditional scientific methods to obtain the best natural resource data available, and by elevating environmental awareness and stewardship through education, outreach and community involvement.
-FWD has two branches:
+The Fisheries and Wildlife Division develops, supports, and implements programs for urban fish and wildlife conservation, protection, recreation, and sustainability.
+FWD achieves its objectives by employing innovative and traditional scientific methods to obtain the best natural resource data available and by elevating environmental awareness and stewardship through education, outreach and community involvement.
+FWD has two branches.

-The Fisheries Management Branch conducts annual surveys and studies of migratory and resident fish in the District waterways.
+The Fisheries Research Branch conducts annual surveys and studies of migratory and resident fish in the District waterways.

 The Wildlife Management Branch conserves wildlife resources for the health and enjoyment of District residents.